softwaresaved/automated_testing/README.md

   assert_equal(0, result, "freqs_events2013.dat =/= testoracle")
 ```

-For Windows, we can use the DOS `fc`, file compare, command, with `> NUL` to suppress what it prints out.
+Under Windows, we can use the DOS `fc`, file compare, command, redirecting the output to `NUL` to suppress its output.

 ```
 fc freqs_events2013.dat testoracle/freqs_events2013.dat > NUL
 ```

-One problem with this approach is that it makes our regression tests operating system dependent.
+One problem with using `diff` or `fc` is that it makes our regression tests operating system dependent.

 ### Compare output files to test oracle in-code

-We can make our regression tests operating system independent by comparing the tests within our test code.

-We can add a function that compares two files line-by-line.
+We can make our regression tests operating system independent by comparing the actual output file to the test oracle's expected output file, within our test code.
+We add a function that compares two files line-by-line.

 ```
 def compare_files(file_name1, file_name2):